rabbitmq/rabbitmq-website/docs/upgrade.md

 ### What is Maintenance Mode?

-Maintenance mode is a special node operation mode introduced in latest RabbitMQ releases.
+Maintenance mode is a special node operation mode that can be useful during upgrades.
 The mode is explicitly turned on and off by the operator using a bunch of new CLI commands covered below.
 For mixed-version cluster compatibility, this feature must be [enabled using a feature flag](./feature-flags) once all cluster members have been upgraded to a version that supports it: